 Do this 5 times with each leg to start.

 Before starting any exercise routine, we suggest seeing a provider.
 Our experts can recommend more basic stretches and provide more information about reducing your risk of heart disease.
-Maintain a healthy heart by contacting Complete Care Health Centers today.
+Maintain a healthy heart by contacting Complete Care today.